 A diagnosis of collagenous colitis or lymphocytic colitis is made after tissue samples taken during a colonoscopy or flexible sigmoidoscopy are examined with a microscope.

-Collagenous colitis is characterised by a larger-than-normal band of protein called collagen inside the lining of the colon.
+Collagenous colitis is characterized by a larger-than-normal band of protein called collagen inside the lining of the colon.
 The thickness of the band varies; so several tissue samples from different areas of the colon may need to be examined.

 With lymphocytic colitis, tissue samples show an increase of white blood cells, known as lymphocytes, between the cells that line the colon.
 The collagen is not affected.

 Treatment for collagenous colitis and lymphocytic colitis varies depending on the symptoms and severity of the case.
-The diseases have been known to resolve on their own, although most people suffer from ongoing or occasional diarrhoea.
+The diseases have been known to resolve on their own, although most people suffer from ongoing or occasional diarrhea.